Updated for 2020

 The advantage of such a large range is that there is definitely something to suit every taste here; and they include both domestic wood species such as oak, walnut, birch, cherry, hickory, pecan, maple, and exotic wood species including Brazilian cherry, tigerwood, sapele, santos mahogany, acacia and cabreuva.

 Their website is a great starting point to review this vast range as there are several search options allowing you to drill down to the kind of look you want, the type of wood, the plank size or even what kind of DIY level you have.
 Plus the site offers a wealth of information about each type of floor; note that their different collections have different warranties, so check the detail of the warranty (also available on their website) to get an idea of the durability of the top veneer.
-You can find a wide selection of Engineered Armstrong flooring at BuildDirect.
+For a selection of

 The Columbia Flooring company is one of the three brands that form Unilin, which in turn is now part of the giant Mohawk Industries (see below) – it’s fairly confusing, yes!
 But, confusion aside, this interwoven web of flooring companies has a very good reputation and benefits from combining technological advances.
 For example, both Mohawk and Columbia use the Uniclic locking system on some (though not all) of their floors.